New Account Setup

 Do you have the resources to manage your account(s)?

-Running a social media account is a 24/7 job.
+Running a social media account requires time and dedication.
 Be sure that your account administrators are comfortable managing the account after hours.

 What will you post and how often?